 - OnePlus 3T

-Samsung has also released details of what S8 and S8 Plus owners should expect from the update, posting an exhaustive list of changes to the underlying software.
+Samsung has also released details of Galaxy owners should expect from the update, posting an exhaustive list of changes to the underlying software.
 It’s unclear whether this applies to the other phones that will eventually receive the update, but it seems fair to assume that a lot of these updates will be the same across devices.

 It’s interesting to note that this list does not include the Galaxy S6, which was previously confirmed for the update by a T-Mobile support page that confirmed that the Galaxy S6 Edge would be receiving this major update.
-This update also extends to the aged Note 5, according to Trusted Reviews.
-It’s possible these devices are still getting updates, but the lack of official line on the matter makes up sceptical again.
+A similar thing extends to a possible update for the Note 5.
+It’s possible these devices are still getting updates, but the lack of an official line on the matter makes us skeptical.

 - Samsung Galaxy Xcover 4 (late 2018)